Garie Beach to Era Beach Coastal Walk

 The trail takes in four beaches with a couple of steep climbs leading to vantage points with incredible views of the national park’s coastline.

-We enjoyed the Garie Beach to Era Beach trail so much that it has earned a spot on our list of best walking tracks in Royal National Park.
+We enjoyed the Garie Beach to Era Beach trail so much that it has earned a spot on our list of most beautiful walking tracks in Royal National Park.

 Garie Beach to Era Beach